lineality/Online_Voting_Using_One_Time_Pads/README.md

 - catagories and edges of statistics
 - statistics math, STEM, computer science
 - datastructures and statistics
+- key statistics and data science for running tools, not for predicting outcomes.

 ## training and effective education
 teaching how to participate in coordinated decision making